 You also measure pipeline growth in recently closed deals, reasons for losing deals, average sales cycle, and how quickly leads move through the sales pipeline.

-Get the your Lead Performance KPIs cheat sheet
+Get your Lead Performance KPIs cheat sheet now!

 Conversion rates are the percentage of visitors to your company’s website that complete a specific goal.
 The goal is predefined by you to measure your KPIs.

 For example, you can measure how many site visitors buy a certain product or sign up for your newsletter.
 Good email marketing practice will help you keep track of your emails and the effectiveness of this portion of your campaign.

 You should also consider adding website popups to your site – they help you generate leads and drive sales.